 On December 18, 2009, Roosevelt Skerrit and the Dominica Labour Party won a second consecutive outright majority in the legislature, securing 18 of 21 possible seats.
 On the December 21, 2009, Skerrit was appointed Prime Minister by the President of Dominica, His Excellency Nicholas J. O. Liverpool.
 Skerrit began his third term as Prime Minister of Dominica.
-On January 4, 2010, Prime Minister Skerrit was appointed Minister for Information Technology, Finance, and Foreign Affairs.
+On January 4, 2010, Prime Minister Skerrit also took up responsibilities for Information Technology, Finance, and Foreign Affairs.

 On December 8, 2014, Roosevelt Skerrit and the Dominica Labour Party won a third consecutive outright majority in the General Elections, securing 15 of 21 possible seats in the legislature.
 On December 9, 2014, Skerrit was appointed Prime Minister by President Charles Savarin.
 On December 10, 2014, Prime Minister Skerrit was appointed Minister for Finance and the Public Service by the President.
 Prime Minister Skerrit would be the first in Dominica’s political history, to serve a fourth consecutive term in office as Prime Minister.